Adai Recipe | Adai Dosa

 5. Make sure all the rice grains are crushed.
 If your blender jar is not big enough transfer the batter to a large bowl.

 6. Drain water from the dal and add it to the blender jar.
 Then pour little water enough to make a batter.
-Start with ¼ cup water and add more as required to make a thick batter.
+Start with ยผ cup water and add more as required to make a thick batter.

 7. Blend to a slightly coarse & thick batter.

 9. When you are ready to make the adai, add 2 tbsps chopped coriander leaves, 1/8 tsp hing, 1 small onion fine chopped and salt.
-Do not add lot of onions it becomes difficult to spread the adai batter.
+Do not add lot of onions it becomes difficult to spread the batter.

 10. Mix everything well.
 You can add water to bring the batter to consistency.
 To make crisp and thin adai dosa, the consistency must be slightly thin but not very runny.
 To make thick once you can keep the batter slightly thick.
+But traditionally these are made slightly thick.
+However it is a personal choice.

 Make Adai Dosa

+11. Grease a pan with little oil and heat it.
+The pan must be just hot enough and not very hot otherwise it is difficult to spread the batter.
 If you are not using a non stick pan, then grease the tawa well and rub it with a cut onion.
-This prevents the adai from sticking to the pan.
+This prevents them from sticking to the pan.
 Pour the batter in the center of the pan.

 12. Spread the batter quickly to a dosa, thick or thin to suit your liking.
 Add ghee or oil as desired.
 When it is cooked, the edges loosen from the pan.